HOT PRODUCT | LOW STOCK

 ⚖️ Weight: 1.994g

-Tested on Rhodia 80 gsm, inked with Waterman Serenity Blue.
+Tested on Rhodia 80gsm with Waterman Serenity Blue.

 Technical Specifications